 In other cases, particularly the cycling and walking programme, the detail of the infrastructure proposed is not yet known.
-This programme is developed on a year-by-year basis depending on operational, administrative and financial factors.
-The Integrated Implementation Plan does not identify particular schemes in this regard, merely the fact that a programme will be implemented and that a particular budget is available.
+This programme is developed on a year-by-year basis depending on operational, administrative and financial factors, but will be based on the emerging GDA Cycle Network Plan.
+The Integrated Implementation Plan itself does not identify particular schemes in this regard, merely the fact that a programme will be implemented and that a particular budget is available over the period of this plan.
 The environmental impact and the Appropriate Assessment of these schemes will be undertaken as part of County and City Development Plans, Local Area Plans and the National Transport Authority's Greater Dublin Area Cycle Network Plan.
 Each project will also be subject to project-level Appropriate Assessment and environmental assessment either as part of a planning application or a Part 8 application.